 This is a voluntary, single-stream, curbside recycling program in which residents can sign up at any time.
-The fee is $3 per month for one 96-gallon blue rollout container that will be collected twice per month.
-If a resident needs additional recycling containers, each one will be an additional $3 per month charge.
-The fee will appear on the property owner’s Paducah Water bill.
+The fee is $3 per month for one 96-gallon blue rollout container that is collected twice per month.
+If a resident needs additional recycling containers, each one is an additional $3 per month charge.
+The fee appears on the property owner’s Paducah Water bill.

-To sign up for curbside recycling, click the Recycling logo or call the Engineering-Public Works Department at 270-444-8511.
+To sign up for curbside recycling, click the Recycling logo or call the Public Works Department at 270-444-8511.
 The Paducah Water account number associated with the address is required in order to complete the registration process.
 The person responsible for that account must be the one who requests the recycling service.

 This is a single-stream program which means that all accepted recyclables can be placed in the recycling rollout together.
 There is no need to sort.
 The recyclables are taken to Freedom Waste Service in Paducah, a private company that has contracted with the City of Paducah for the transfer and proper disposal of solid waste and the transfer of recyclables to a processing facility.

 Accepted items for recycling are office paper, newspaper, junk mail, catalogs, shredded paper, steel cans, aluminum cans, pasteboard (cereal boxes, etc.), #1 and #2 plastics, and cardboard.
 Residents are encouraged to rinse and crush containers.
 Please place items loosely in the recycling rollout and try not to use plastic bags since bags can get caught in the mechanical parts during the single-stream sorting process.

 Items that should NOT be placed in the recycling rollout are electronics, batteries, household and medical hazardous waste, Styrofoam, waste oil, tires, and glass.

-In addition to the residential curbside recycling program, the City offers a recycling drop point location at Freedom Waste Service located at 400 State Street.
+In addition to the residential curbside recycling program, the City offers a recycling drop point location at Green for Life (GFL) located at 400 State Street.
 The drop point location is open Monday through Friday from 7 a.m. until 3:30 p.m. and Saturday from 8 a.m. until noon.
 There is no charge for the general public to drop off recyclables.